zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

              nonSecurePortEnabled: false
              securePortEnabled: true
     ```
     **Note:** You need to define both key store and trust store even if your server is not using HTTPS port.

-4. Read the service configuration file
+    3. Read the service configuration file
-In order to register your service with API ML discovery service, read your service configuration from the contezt listener **contextInitialized** implementation:
+In order to register your service with API ML discovery service, read your service configuration from the context listener **contextInitialized** implementation:

     ```
     @Override